Judgement against Jordan quashed - Guyana Chronicle

 On June 24, 2019, a default judgment was granted against Jordan, with damages to be assessed.
 However, on September 30, 2019, the Attorney-General, through the Solicitor General, Deputy Solicitor General and Assistant Solicitor General filed an application under Part 31 (1) (a) of the Civil Procedure Rules to intervene in the proceedings, and an application on Part 12, also, to have the default judgment set aside.

-The Attorney-General, who outlined eight grounds for the intervention, was keen on pointing out that the Finance Minister was performing his statutory duties in accordance with the State Liability Act, and ought to be sued in his private capacity for performing his public function.
+The Attorney-General, who outlined eight grounds for the intervention, was keen on pointing out that the Finance Minister was performing his statutory duties in accordance with the State Liability Act, and ought not to be sued in his private capacity for performing his public function.

 It was also put to the appellate court that it was the Attorney-General who should have been named as the proper party in civil actions against the State and functionaries of the State.